Frozen or burst pipes

 - Excess applies

 *99p a month for the first year.
-Sign up by 31 December 2021.
-Auto renews but we'll remind you so you can cancel if you want.
+Sign up by 31st May 2022.
 Homeowners and new customers only. £30 excess per completed repair.
 Terms and Exclusions apply, see website for full details.